Search

 • Minimize distractions.
 For example, if the TV is on, ask if you can turn it off.
 If you are in a room with other people, you might want to find a quieter area for your visit.

 • If everything does not go perfectly, do not take it personally or assume you did something wrong.
-Everyone has good days and bad days and its understandable that sometimes your loved one may not be feeling their best.
+Everyone has good days and bad days and sometimes your loved one may not be feeling their best.

 • It may be best to limit visitors to one or two people at a time.
 Large groups can make interactions more complicated and can end up leaving out your loved one.

-• It might be helpful to create a visitor log that your loved one can keep and anyone who visits can say the date they came.
+• It might be helpful to create a visitor log that your loved one can keep.
+Everyone who visits can write in when they visited and what they did during the visit.

 Recent Posts